BIVROST/360PlayerWindows/MOTD/MOTD.md

 ... a toast is displayed with an optional link ...

-"360Player" -> "360Player": the user clicks on a link
-"360Player" ->  : link launched by a notification's url
+motd -> app: the user clicks on a link motd ->  : link launched by a notification's url

 else type=popup

 ... a popup with a website is displayed ....

-"360Player" -> "A website": embedded webpage in a popup "A website" -> "A website": additional resources are loaded "A website" -> "360Player": optionally, a callback might happen
+motd -> website: embedded webpage in a popup website -> website: additional resources are loaded website -> motd: optionally, a callback might happen

 else an error occured with communication to the MOTD server